Mushrooms!

 The dots are placed on top of a map showing location of our mushroom adventure.
 The orange lines are the approximate boundary of our property.
 Learn a little more about our place.

-The slider below allows you to walk through the mushrooms.
+The carousel below walks through the mushrooms.
 It's not as much fun as clicking on the dots in the map.

 People took pictures on their phones.
 A trick was to turn the phone upside down, so the camera was closer to mushroom level.
 If actually getting on the ground wasn't practical, then switching to 'selfie' mode on the upside down phone seemed to allow a better angle.